Constraining non-commutative geometry with W/Z+jet production at the LHC: Comparison to ATLAS data

 Overall, the azimuthal distribution and forward-backward asymmetry emerge as powerful and complementary observables for testing NC geometry at the LHC.
-While current ATLAS measurements are consistent with the SM, they already constrain the NC scale to the multi-TeV domain, with limits ranging from $\Lambda \gtrsim 1.7-3~\mathrm{TeV}$ (conservative) to $\Lambda \gtrsim 8~\mathrm{TeV}$ (aggressive).
-These findings highlight the potential of precision $Z$+jet measurements as indirect probes of new physics.
-Looking ahead, the HL-LHC will significantly improve both the statistical and systematic precision of such measurements, potentially pushing the discovery reach for NC geometry well into the $\mathcal{O}(10~\mathrm{TeV})$ regime.
+While current ATLAS measurements are consistent with the SM, they already constrain the NC scale in the {TeV} domain, with {conservative exclusion limits of $\Lambda \gtrsim {0.6}~\mathrm{TeV}$ from $A_{\mathrm{FB}}$ and $\Lambda \gtrsim {1.6}~\mathrm{TeV}$ from the azimuthal distribution, while more optimistic assumptions suggest sensitivity reaches up to $\Lambda \sim {5}~\mathrm{TeV}$.} These findings highlight the potential of precision $Z$+jet measurements as indirect probes of new physics.
+Looking ahead, the HL-LHC will significantly improve both the statistical and systematic precision of such measurements, potentially extending the sensitivity reach for NC geometry into the $\mathcal{O}(10~\mathrm{TeV})$ regime.